Snowflake-Labs/sfquickstarts/site/sfguides/src/developing-react-native-applications-using-hybrid-tables-sql-alchemy-flask/developing-react-native-applications-using-hybrid-tables-sql-alchemy-flask.md

 - Ingest data from S3

 ### Creating Objects, Loading Data, and Accessing Data
-Navigate to Worksheets, click "+" in the top-right corner to create a new Worksheet, and choose "SQL Worksheet".
+- Navigate to Worksheets

 <img src="assets/Worksheets.png"/>

+- click "+" in the top-right corner to create a new Worksheet, and choose "SQL Worksheet".

 <img src="assets/NewWorksheet.png"/>

 Paste and run the following SQL in the worksheet to create Snowflake objects (warehouse, database, schema),